Understanding the Appraisal Process

 So, who's responsible for making sure the property is worth the amount being paid?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Diamondback Appraisal & Consulting, Inc. will ensure, you as an interested party, are informed.

-Appraisals start with the home inspection
+Appraisals begin with the property inspection

-Cost Approach
+Replacement Cost

 Sales Comparison

-• Say, for example, the comparable property has a fireplace and the subject does not, the appraiser may deduct the value of a fireplace from the sales price of the comparable.
+• For example, if the comparable property has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

-• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.
+• In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach